 560 Contemporary Issues in Agricultural Technology and Policy 3 Contemporary issues in agricultural technology and policy implications.

 562 Advanced Topics V 1-3 May be repeated for credit; cumulative maximum 4 hours.
 Directed group study of selected advanced topics in agriculture and related areas.

-587 Research and Extension in Agriculture 3 Ways to effectively communicate research and extension information to diverse audiences; and to plan and assess effective extension programs.
+587 Research and Extension Communications in Agriculture 3 Ways to effectively communicate research and extension information to diverse audiences, including scientific writing and oral presentations in each style.

 700 Master's Research, Thesis, and/or Examination V 1-18 May be repeated for credit.
 Independent research and advanced study for students working on their master's research, thesis and/or final examination.
 Students must have graduate degree-seeking status and should check with their major advisor/committee chair before enrolling for 700 credit.
 S, U grading.